-Open Hours: Monday, Wednesday and Friday between 10am and 12 noon.
+Opening Hours: Monday and Friday between 10am and 12 noon.

-Food and toiletry item donations may be left at the John Banks’ Hall during the Food Bank opening hours.
-(The Food Bank will be moving premises once again at the end of August - full details will be publicised here shortly)
+Food and toiletry item donations may be left at the Vestry Hall during the Food Bank opening hours.

 To use the Food Bank you must still have a referral from one of the following: